-Tuition & Financial Aid
+Tuition & Financial Assistance

-Saint Francis High School tuition for the 2019-2020 school year is $20,000.
-The tuition will include a non-refundable initial payment of $1,000.
-This non-refundable $1,000 payment is due on March 28, 2019 at 4:00 p.m. for incoming students and in May, 2019 for returning students.
+Saint Francis High School tuition for the 2021-2022 academic school year is $22,250.
+The tuition includes an initial tuition payment of $1,000.
+For the 2021-2022 academic school year, this $1,000 payment is due on May 5, 2021 for returning students.

-Financial Aid Application
+Financial Assistance Application

 - Copies of your most recent Federal tax forms including all supporting tax schedules.

-- Copies of your 2018 W-2 and 1099 forms for both you and your spouse.
+- Copies of your 2019 W-2 and 1099 forms for both you and your spouse.

 - Copies of supporting documentation for Social Security Income, Welfare, Child Support, Food Stamps, Workers' Compensation, and Temporary Assistance for Needy Families (TANF).

-- If you do not have internet access at home to complete the online financial aid application, we recommend that you visit your local public library.
+- If you do not have internet access at home to complete the online financial assistance application, we recommend that you visit your local public library.
 Most libraries offer access to computers and the internet free of charge.

 If you have questions or concerns about the applications process, you may speak with a FACTS Customer Care Representative in English or Spanish at 1-866-315-9262.

 Upon the receipt of a verified assessment from FACTS, Saint Francis will review and provide their assessment.